MiSTer-AV/PSX_MiSTer/README.md

 SIO    : register stubs only

 Timer  : 90%
-- accuracy for dotclock and gates timer not tested
+- accuracy for start/wraparound not tested

 GTE    : 90%
 - CPU <-> GTE Transfer pipeline delay not fully correct